 - You can begin your day once your movements are fifteen minutes apart.
 It should be ok for you to go to work or do some errands outside because at this time, you can already hold it in enough and you do not have to go to the bathroom as frequent as when you started.

 Personally, we use one tablespoon of salt in the salt water flush as opposed to the two teaspoons indicated in the original book.
 It worked the same for us as we both did the two teaspoons and one tablespoon concoction.
-It’s up to you and your patience to the salty taste on what mix you will use.
+It’s up to you and your tolerance to the salty taste.
+So you decide on what mix you will use.

 - Brush your teeth before drinking the mixture.
 The minty taste of the toothpaste can distract you from the saltiness of the drink.